shazil-arif/Vidly/README.md

 # Vidly
 REST API for video rentals built alongside a Udemy course.
-This is the only the backend infrastructure and is almost complete.
+This is only the backend infrastructure and is almost complete.
 Aiming to extend this project soon with a React frontend